Celery Juicing: Superfood or Super Fad?

 Celery Isn’t Superior to Other Veggies

 William believes celery juice increases and strengthens bile, restores the central nervous system and removes old toxins and poisons from the liver.
-However, Rueth says there is no specific healing-benefit celery has over other types of vegetables.
+However, Bohlman says there’s no specific healing-benefit celery has over other types of vegetables.

 “Choose a wide variety of vegetables and fruits to consume during your week to receive the different vitamins and minerals your body needs to stay healthy.”